mbhatt627/rdkservices/SystemAudioPlayer/doc/SystemAudioPlayer.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the TextToSpeech plugin.
-It includes detailed specification of its configuration, methods provided and notifications sent.
+This document describes purpose and functionality of the System Audio Player plugin.
+This is audio player can play  raw pcm audio as well as mp3.
+It supports file playback, http source playback & data buffer playback.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity